-A P2MP SR policy provides an SR-based TE solution for transporting multicast traffic.
-It works on existing data-plane (MPLS and IP) and supports TE capabilities and single/multi routing domains.
-At each node of the tree, the forwarding state is represented by the same segment (using a global Tree-SID specified from the SRLB range of labels).
-P2MP SR policy prevents transient loop and packet loss when updating the path of a P2MP SR policy.
+An SR P2MP policy works on existing MPLS data-plane and supports TE capabilities and single/multi routing domains.
+At each node of the tree, the forwarding state is represented by the same Replication segment (using a global Tree-SID specified from the SRLB range of labels).

-A P2MP SR policy request contains the following:
+An SR P2MP policy request contains the following: